Gryzle/VisualSpigot/README.md

 *Visual Spigot follows all the guidelines mentioned in Visual Bukkit's GNU Affero General Public License v3.0.
 If there are any issues with Visual Spigot, please create a support ticket in the issues panel, or contact me either on Discord, `Gryzle#5593`, or by email at `igryzle@gmail.com`*

 Visual Spigot aims to be a more modern and optimized version of Visual Bukkit.
 Visual Bukkit and its source can be found [here](https://github.com/OfficialDonut/VisualBukkit).
+Until OfficialDonut complies with the license attatched to Visual Spigot, VS will remain __Closed Source__.

 ### Contributors
 - Gryzle